 I go to marcy as a sixth grader in 2013.
 The school is great and i learn a lot .
 We are a caring and loving community at marcy.
 All this burned out and stuff i am reading is POPPYCOCK.
 Marcy is a wonderful school and i recommend it

 Marcy Open Elementary School is a public middle school in Minneapolis.
-The principal of Marcy Open Elementary School is Donna Andrews and can be contacted at email@example.com.
-616 children attend Marcy Open Elementary School and are mostly Asian/Pacific Islander, Hispanic, and Asian.
-43% of the 616 students here have subsidized lunches.
-The ratio of students to teachers at Marcy Open Elementary School is 21:1.
+The principal of Marcy Open Elementary School is Donna Andrews, whose e-mail is firstname.lastname@example.org.
+616 students attend Marcy Open Elementary School and identify mostly as Asian/Pacific Islander, Hispanic, and Asian.
+43% of the 616 students here get reduced lunch prices.
+The student to teacher ratio at Marcy Open Elementary School is 21:1.
 Sheridan Elementary School is one of the nearest middle schools.

 - Ceramics sculpture